 On 1 April each year, the amount of living costs you can borrow may be adjusted by changes to the Consumers Price Index (CPI).

-You will have the option of electing to borrow the increased living costs amount when this becomes available, but remember that you have to pay it back, so only borrow what you need.
+You can choose to borrow the increased living costs amount when this becomes available, but remember that you have to pay it back, so only borrow what you need.

-If you choose to receive the maximum amount of living costs each week you may choose to have this adjusted automatically through the Consumers Price index (CPI).
-You can do this when you apply online or using you MyStudyLink account.
+If you choose to receive the maximum amount of living costs each week ($173.56 from 1 April 2013) when you apply for your Student Loan, you can ask us to adjust it automatically with any changes to the Consumers Price index (CPI).
+You can also update this later using you MyStudyLink account.

 How and when payment is made

 Living costs can only be paid from:

 - the date the Student Loan is approved from or

 Payments start in the second week (you are paid one week in arrears).

 Living costs payments are direct credited to your bank account on a Tuesday, Wednesday or Thursday.